-(You may recognize the latter procedure if you've been tested for glaucoma by your own optician).
+(You may recognise the latter procedure if you've been tested for glaucoma by your own optician).

 The tests take a couple of minutes and can be done in the surgery.
-A general anesthetic isn't usually necessary, but a couple of anesthetic drops in the eyes is sometimes given.
+A general anaesthetic isn't usually necessary, but a couple of anaesthetic drops in the eyes is sometimes given.

 Although glaucoma usually only affects one eye at a time, it will almost certainly develop in the other eye within 12 months.
 When the vet confirms his diagnosis, it will be too late to save the sight in that eye, and he or she will immediately begin working towards preventing or delaying glaucoma in the other eye.